 A major effect of climate change is that it restructures ecological communities (Lajeunesse and Fourcade 2022) because different species respond in different ways and at different rates to changes in climate.
 This will potentially bring species in contact with parasites and pathogens with which they have had no previous exposure over evolutionary time.
 As previously discussed, extinction risks are particularly high when susceptible hosts are exposed to novel pathogens.
 In mammals, Carlson et al. (2022) found that climate change is likely to create hotspots of novel contacts between species that previously have had separate distributions, with bats likely to play a major role linking mammals with novel pathogens.

 An example of climate change reassorting ecological communities and increasing pathogen threats is the change in altitudinal range of forest, mosquito vectors, avian malaria and susceptible Hawaiian birds.
-Plasmodium transmission occurs at low altitudes, but this ceases at 13°C (LaPointe et al. 2010).
+Plasmodium occurs primarily at low elevations, because transmission is temperature-dependent, ceasing at 13°C (LaPointe et al. 2010).
 This means that there is a narrow band of rainforest at high altitudes within which birds highly susceptible to malaria can persist.
-However, 2°C projected climate change will result in the 13°C isotherm increasing in altitude beyond the current range of rainforest on the Island of Hawaii (Benning et al. 2002).
+However, a 2°C projected climate change will result in the 13°C isotherm increasing in altitude beyond the current range of rainforest on the Island of Hawaii (Benning et al. 2002).
 Whilst in the very long run, one might expect that the rainforest would extend upwards following increasing temperatures, this will occur much more slowly than the response of mosquitoes and Plasmodium to the increased temperature.

 Habitat loss and fragmentation